NHS England Low Priority Treatment - Dronedarone by all Sub-ICB Locations

 Explore:

-Tagged as: Cost Saving, Cardiovascular system, NHS England Low Priority, Cardiovascular system, NICE, Safety (or browse all measures)
+Tagged as: Cost Saving, Cardiovascular system, NHS England - items which should not routinely be prescribed in primary care, NICE, Safety (or browse all measures)

 Sub-ICB Locations are ordered by mean percentile over the past six months.
 Each chart shows the results for the individual Sub-ICB Location, plus deciles across all Sub-ICB Locations in the NHS in England.